 My mayor died this week.
 The longest serving mayor in the history of Boston, he held office for twenty years.
-Until he declined last year to run for a sixth term, all of my children, even those in their early twenties, had known no other leader at the helm of their city.
+Until he declined to run for a sixth term last year, all of my children, even those in their early twenties, had known no other leader at the helm of their city.

 The irony is that his retirement was so short-lived.
 Nine months.
 Rarely did someone deserve a rest as much as Thomas Menino, who routinely worked 18-hour days, often attending five functions in an evening.
 But it was denied him as he succumbed to a virulent cancer that took his life suddenly this week.
 Boston is mourning.